ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 | Protecting data that contains personal information | To open and access the information in a database of offenders | [Strong](#strong-passwords) |
 | A system or data classified as `SECRET` or higher | A password alone is almost certainly not sufficient | [HMG Information Assurance Standard No.2][hmgias2] and [IT Security- Access Control Standard][acs] |

-If you are not certain which level applies to your situation, ask for help from your line manager.
+If you don't know which level applies to your situation, ask for help from your line manager.

 It is never wrong to choose a stronger level of password.
+For example,
-For example, if you think your circumstances fall into either one of the [Basic](#basic-passwords) or [Advanced](#advanced-passwords) categories, choose the stronger [Advanced](#advanced-passwords) category.
+if you're not sure whether to use [Basic](#basic-passwords) or [Advanced](#advanced-passwords), choose the stronger category.

 <a id="overview"></a>